AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

    Navigate to the Campaigns section and create a new campaign with the Web channel.

 3. **Add Action**
-   Add code-based-experience action and link the action to  previously created channel configuration.
+   Add code-based-experience action and link the action to a  previously created channel configuration.